discos/basie/README.md

 Note that, in some systems, you may need to have root privileges for installing python packages.
 If you want to know more or you experience some issue, please go on reading.

-You can remove the downloaded package or clean build products via:
+You can remove basie via:

 ```
 $ pip uninstall basie